smedstadc/bot-tooper/README.md

-# bot-tooper
-## A chat bot geared towards Eve-Online corps.
+# bot-tooper - A chat bot for Eve-Online corps

 ### Features:
 - Supports XMPP and IRC